About NGK

 Targeted Management Indicators and Capital Policy

 The NGK Group is pursuing management that prioritizes capital efficiency based on return on equity (ROE) as one of our key management indicators.
 We employ return on invested capital (the NGK version of ROIC), which is closely linked to ROE, as a management indicator, and use business assets (accounts receivable, inventories and fixed assets) in lieu of invested capital, and operating income in lieu of after-tax operating income, to allow our business divisions to proactively take control of their targets.
+In addition to improving the profitability of our existing business, we aim to achieve profit growth by maintaining and improving the sales growth rate by focusing on R&D and marketing with the goal of “New Value 1000”, which is to achieve sales of new commercialized products of at least 100 billion yen by 2030.
 Aiming to achieve a minimum medium-to long-term target ROE of 10%, we will implement a capital policy that is conducive to the sustained enhancement of corporate value by accommodating changes in business risks.
 We will strive to reduce capital costs through communication with shareholders and investors, as well as conducting the decision-making process for business planning and capital investment, to secure earnings exceeding capital costs.
 We will also work on active shareholder returns, reviewing our payout ratio and dividend on equity (DOE) ratio.
 Through these efforts, we aim to maintain sound levels of profitability, capital turnover, and financial leverage, which are components of ROE, consistent with our business strategy while maintaining financial health of the Company.

 Medium-to Long-Term Management Strategies and Issues to Be Addressed

-The NGK Group’s priority issues for the fiscal 2022 are as follows:
+The NGK Group’s initiatives for key issues are as follows:

 Advancement of ESG management